Robinhoeh/Robinhoeh/README.md

 ## Hey, I'm Robin 🐤

 #### I am a Front-End Developer based in Toronto, Canada.
-I'm especially interested in shipping well-tested, responsive web applications and websites while using the latest Front End technology available!
+I'm especially interested in fintech, personal finance,  travelhacking, responsive web applications and websites while using the latest Front End technology available!

 ---

 ### What I'm looking for in my new role:
 - [ ]  I  would like work on a team where pairing is encouraged for all levels
-- [ ]  Be part of a diverse team
+- [ ]  Diversity in every sense
 - [ ]  Highly communicative team that spreads positivity and knowledge
-- [ ]  Implements an agile workflow
+- [ ]  An agile workflow
 - [ ]  Relevant and latest tech(where needed)
+- [ ]  100% Remote
 ## Work

+**Rivalry**

+- Refactored and implemented the entire Bet center, ensuring full responsiveness.
+- Integrated Xpoint SDK to detect user location in the browser, surfacing various UI components based on state.
+- Developed the Refer-a-friend feature with precise UI/UX, involving multi-step CSS animations and multiple states.
+- Onboarded new crypto providers to the payments flow, updating and fixing payments pages.
+- Built internal CRM tools in Nuxt 3, allowing non-technical employees to update and manipulate the user-facing site.
+- Consistently worked between Nuxt 2 and Nuxt 3 projects, providing support to new and seasoned developers.

 **Felix Health**